robertshepherdcpp/robertshepherdcpp/README.md

 - 📫 How to reach me robertcppshepherd@gmail.com.
 - 💬 Ask me about anything [here](https://github.com/robertshepherdcpp/robertshepherdcpp/issues)

-I am a self taught developer!
+I am a young self taught developer!
 I am very intersted in c++, as I mentioned above.
 I mainly contribute to my own libraries, like `mlib` which a very cool, simple and fast template metaprogramming library.
 I try to contribute to something everyday!
 I am willing to contribute to anything c++!
 I am looking for some part time work, here is my [resume](https://docs.google.com/document/d/1E-r1dgQjj2ggCQJWbhyn2NFpnHcSyzuIE-Dd8PPwPCs/edit?usp=sharing).
 Please [email](rshepherdcpp@gmail.com) me if you are interseted in hiring me.

 Repositories | How often i contribute | My current issues with them  | Link
 ------------ | ------------- | ------------- | -------------------